 Ghost tours are a great way to get out into a city a learn a little about its history that you wouldn't hear on a normal historical tour.
 They tell some great stories about often unremarkable buildings and locations that make them into more than what they appear to be.
 "So and so was depressed and killed her family with a hatchet and then was mauled by her Doberman … you can still feel a cold spot where the blood pooled"…you know…that sort of thing.
 Growing up, everyone had that run down house out in the woods that was supposedly haunted or the weird stories about the murderer who killed a bunch of people under a local bridge in a bunny suit, and even those that completely don't believe in it can convince themselves to be creeped out when visiting these places.
 Tell a remarkable story about an unremarkable place and all of the sudden you have kids going out of their way to go there at night to scare themselves.
 It's similar to the idea behind Seth Godin's "All Marketers are Liars," tell a remarkable story about your product and it will become an attribute of the product.

-Krissie and I have adopted a dog (Bailey [pictured above]), so we've spent the past two days getting ready for it.
-We started our shopping at Petco (where the pet's go) which seemed ok until we stopped by Petsmart across town.
+Krissie and I have adopted a dog (Bailey [pictured above]), so we’ve spent the past two days getting ready for it getting various bits and pieces, food, collars, beds and cages as well as sorting out the dog insurance coverage so Bailey is covered should anything less than fortunate happen to her.
+We started our shopping at Petco (where the pet’s go) which seemed ok until we stopped by Petsmart across town.
 It is amazing how much better Petsmart is.
 They have things set up for new owners, the staff was helpful, they have a vet office on site, and they offered a much better selection of pet stuff at lower prices … which got me thinking … how can two big box pet stores that are more or less the same concept differ so much?
 If someone from Petco just took a walk through Petsmart I think they would immediately see what they are doing wrong.
 Just an example of company people getting too close to their world to be able to step back and see the obvious.
-Although maybe it's just the two stores near me and not a sign of the entire chains.
+Although maybe it’s just the two stores near me and not a sign of the entire chains.

 This is the picture on the side of the cage box: